ConfederacyOfGaia/Gaia/mage.md

 Divination is in opposition to illusion, as divination seeks to reveal the truth and illusion seeks to conceal or misrepresent it.

 #### Divination Savant
-Beginning when you select this school at 2nd level, the time you must spend to copy a divination spell into your spellbook is halved and you prepare divination spells in half the normal time.

-However, the time required to copy an illusion spell into your spellbook is doubled, and you take twice as long to prepare illusion spells.
+Beginning when you select this school at 2nd level, the time you must spend to learn a divination spell is halved.
+However, the time required to learn an illusion spell is doubled.

 #### Portent
 Starting at 2nd level when you choose this school, glimpses of the future begin to press in on your awareness.
 When you finish a long rest, roll two d20s and record the numbers rolled.
 You can replace any attack roll, saving throw, or ability check made by you or a creature that you can see with one of these foretelling rolls.
 You must choose to do so before the roll, and you can replace a roll in this way only once per turn.